Bhagavad Gita Chapter 8 Verse 19 Meaning

 Available in 28 languages

-This verse from Chapter 8 of the Bhagavad Gita highlights a practical insight: This same multitude of beings, being born again and again, helplessly dissolves, O Arjuna, into the Unmanifested at the coming of the night and comes forth at the coming of the day.
+This same multitude of beings, being born again and again, helplessly dissolves, O Arjuna, into the Unmanifested at the coming of the night and comes forth at the coming of the day.
+This verse from Aksara Brahma Yoga speaks directly to the theme of the imperishable, offering insight that deepens our understanding of the Gita's teaching.
+The connection between the imperishable and death and beyond that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team